Configuration

 eg_pms2_network

-Controls the EG_PMS2_LAN & EG_PMS2_WLAN devices, through simple HTTP POST and GET requests.
-The device requires a password for logging into the control interface, this module deliberately uses the standard password ‘1’ and is not compatible with a different password.
+Controls EG_PMS2_LAN and EG_PMS2_WLAN devices, through simple HTTP POST and GET requests.
+The device requires a password for logging into the control interface, this module deliberately uses the standard password

 gude